 Moosjisee to Leisee

-What is the hiking to Leisee like?
+What is hiking to Leisee like?

-For someone who has to catch her breath after taking a single flight of stairs and with 35 kilo overweight it was grueling.
+For someone who has to catch her breath after taking a single flight of stairs and with 35-kilo overweight, it was grueling.
 I struggled.
 I tried to keep moving slowly but steadily but I felt like I could drop dead at any given moment.
 My boyfriend was far ahead of me and I struggled to keep moving.

 Every time I stood still to catch my breath, it took longer and longer to recover.
-Some stretches were really steep and I had to stop mid way.
+Some stretches were really steep and I had to stop midway.
 In between the steep climbs, a small section of nearly flat route enabled me to move and catch my breath at the same time.

 Luckily, the path was well trotted so technically it wasn’t difficult but I found it hard because of my lack of fitness and my sore knees.

 Finally, we reached the Leisee!
-To be honest, I might have given it 2 glances.
+To be honest, I may have given it 2 glances.
 I was so tired and absolutely beat.
 I felt my whole body aching and my heart didn’t stop beating at 189 beats per second.

 And to be honest, the Leisee wasn’t the most beautiful one.
-Maybe it was my tired judgement but the Leisee is more a kids playground.
+Maybe it was my tired judgment but the Leisee is more a kids playground.
 You can recline on the sun loungers, or take a dip in the lake.
 There is a playground and different toys to play in the water.
 As it is so close to Sunnegga mountain station, people go here with their kids to spend the afternoon.

-End of the 5 Lake Hike
+End of the 5 Lakes Hike in Zermatt

 As we reached the Sunnegga station I felt immensely proud.
 Yes, I was hurting and in a foul mood, but that quickly vanished when we sat in a chair, in the sun, with a beer in front of us and had something delicious to eat.
 Maybe I was just hungry.

 After an hour or so, I was able to walk again and we descended with the mountain railway.
-In the end, it is not the pain and suffering and the moments of struggle I remember of our hike of the 5-Seenweg.
+In the end, it is not the pain and suffering and the moments of struggle I remember from our hike of the 5-Seenweg.

 What remains is the memory of the amazing views, the gorgeous weather and the amazing views of the Matterhorn.
 Oh, I said that twice.
 But it is true.
 The views are spectacular and impressive.
 Experiencing them while being out all day in nature was an unexpected gift and I loved it.
 The hike around the 5 lakes turned out to be my favorite day of 2 weeks in Switzerland!

-Is the 5 Lake Hike for you?
+Is the 5 Lakes Hike for you?

 So, is this hike for you?
 I’m tempted to say yes.
 If I can do it, you can do it too.
 I showed that even when you’re overweight, you can hike this.
 Even when you’re a bad climber or descender, you can hike it.

 The route is not suited for small children in strollers, but any family with children above 6 who can walk 10 km can do this.
-Many families with children overtook me while running up the mountains.
+Many families with children passed me while running up the mountains.

 Maybe the 5-Seenweg is even too easy for you.
-Only 10k and mostly downhill.
+Only 10km and mostly downhill.
 If you’d like to challenge yourself, you can always walk from Sunnegga to Blauherd and then the hike is mostly uphill.
 Good luck to you.

 Practical Tips for hiking the 5-Seenweg

-Of course I have to include some practical tips for hiking the 5-Seenweg in Zermatt.
+Of course, I have to include some practical tips for hiking the 5-Seenweg in Zermatt.